Step 3. Define Views

 2520

 Select one or more object groups to associate their indexed data with the view.
-The object group selections control the list of daily intervals that help to scope the indexed data that is queried by the view.
-You can use the interval options to refine the list of daily intervals to include, or to set a time window to limit the recent daily intervals that will be queried, then click Next.
+The pane updates to show the list of daily intervals for the selected groups.
+You can restrict analysis to daily interval file names that match a pattern, or to those with a filename date within a time window like last 3 days, then click Next.

-In the Schema Transformation window, you can review the data model/schema for the columns in the view and take advantage of several predefined, schema-on-read, transformation types that are available to you.
-You can transform fields virtually (that is, without changing the indexed data stored on disk) by clicking the gear icon.
+In the Schema Transformation window, review the data model/schema for the columns in the view.
+You can define filtering rules on one or more columns, and you can apply a powerful set of predefined, schema transformation types to virtually transform fields within the context of the view (that is, without changing the indexed data stored on disk) by clicking the gear icon.

-After you create the views that provide the analysis window to your indexed data, you can start to query, search, and visualize your data.
+After you create the views that provide the analysis window to your indexed data, you can start to query, search, and visualize your data using your analysis tools or APIs.

 What’s Next